-Dr. Dianne Crum Taylor is the Outreach and Services Coordinator for the Taylor Leadership Institute at UNF.
-Dr. Taylor is a member of the Institute team which produces the annual Student Leadership Summit; in her capacity with the Institute, she facilitates the coordination of leadership development opportunities on campus and in the community and mentors student entrepreneurs
+Dr. Dianne Crum Taylor is an adjunct professor for the Taylor Leadership Institute at UNF.
+Dr. Taylor is a member of the Institute team which produces the annual Student Leadership Summit; in her capacity with the Institute, she facilitates the coordination of leadership development opportunities on campus and in the community and mentors student entrepreneurs.

 As a result of her passion for educational performing arts while serving as executive director of the nonprofit Theatreworks, she earned a Doctorate in educational leadership with a concentration in arts in education from the University of North Florida.
 She received her Bachelor of Arts in art history and a Master of Arts in public administration from UNF.
 She earned a postdoctoral Master of Arts Degree in art history from the University of Florida.